Upstatement/quickshare/README.md

 	Sharing: *current-url-of-the-page*

-If you want to share a specific url, you can define the `data-url` attribute on the link tag
+If you want to share a specific URL, you can define the `data-url` attribute on the link tag

 ```html
 <a class="qs-link" data-service="twitter" data-url="http://specific-url.com">Twitter</a>